AEROSMITH LOST ARCHIVE: the story, the secrets, the songs inside!

 While the band reportedly never recorded a Sedona Sunrise demo for NL, they maybe have considered it for redevelopment, added a few overdubs or altered the mix from the Pump sessions.
 As “Sedona” was the only track on that DAT, it may have been done to give to Marti as reference material for his initial sessions with the band.

 Track 2 is the only “rough” demo that featured Tyler on lead vocals, this is the demo we are referring to as “Give it Away/Push”.
-It is unknown if the musicians playing on the original demo are Aerosmith, or if it’s rather only a Perry/Frederiksen demo with Tyler on top.
+It is unknown if the musicians playing on the original demo are the Aerosmith members, but its most likely, again, only a Perry/Frederiksen demo with Tyler on top.

 Track 4 sounded like a semi grunge song, very 90s and energetic, but not necessarily what Aerosmith would do.
 Vocals again by someone else, unfinished lyrics repeating “better” during the chorus and decent sounding solos by Perry.